Does a dedicated librarian exist anymore at a company today?

 1. The designer must research a new component for use in the design.

-2. The designer must research the component determine if the part is viable.
+2. The designer must research the component and determines if the part is viable.

 - The component is not slated for obsolescence.